Cassini0806/Medo-RPG/README.md

 ### English

-**Medo RPG** is a text-based RPG, developed by me with the purpose of learning POO with Python.
-The game is pretty rough (Read as Buggy) e certainly deserves some improvements, but i'm don't have the time (or patience) to do this.
-You can download the [exe file](Exe/Medo-RPG.zip) for Windows or, and i recommend, compile the game by yourself (no further library is used besides the Python 3.12.7 native ones).
-The game have a little tutorail that can be acess with the command "help".
+**Medo RPG** is a text-based RPG, developed by me with the purpose of learning OOP with Python.
+The game is pretty rough (Read as Buggy) e certainly deserves some improvements, but i don't have the time (or patience) for that.
+You can download the [executable file](Exe/Medo-RPG.zip) for Windows or, and i recommend, compile the game yourself (no further library is used besides the Python 3.12.7 native ones).
+The game have a little tutorial that can be acess with the "help" command.